Features of animated films for adults

 Innovation in visual and narrative techniques

-Animated films for adults are characterized by their technical experimentation, employing varied visual styles and non-linear narrative methods to emotionally impact the viewer.
+Adult animated films are characterized by their technical experimentation, using varied visual styles and non-linear narrative methods to emotionally impact the viewer.

 They use everything from traditional animation to stop motion and CGI to create unique visual universes that complement their deep and often symbolic stories.